on this page

 - farm management deposits

 - shares, including any shares your farm enterprise must hold

 During the assessment, you and your financial assessor will work through the relevant parts of the assessment together.

-If you couldn’t complete this section online your financial assessor will help you complete the about you section.
-Your financial assessor will discuss all of these:
+If you couldn’t complete this section online your financial assessor will help you complete Part A. Your financial assessor will discuss all of these: